plausible/docs/docs/shopify-integration.md

 ## How to track ecommerce revenue and attribution

-You can [track sales](https://plausible.io/docs/ecommerce-revenue-tracking) by making a few changes to the order status page.
+You can [track sales revenue](ecommerce-revenue-tracking.md) by making a few changes to the order status page:

 1. Go to your Shopify admin page
 2. Click on Settings > Checkout > Order status page